simonrob/canvas-helpers/README.md

 Usage: `python quizexporter.py [assignment URL]`.
 See `python quizexporter.py --help` for additional options.

-- [Course cleaner](coursecleaner.py): Canvas supports the use of course templates that are often used to fill new courses with example content.
+- [Course cleaner](coursecleaner.py): Canvas supports the use of course templates ("Blueprints") that are often used to fill new courses with example content.
 While this can be useful, if over-used it tends to be more of an annoyance than a helpful starting point.
 This script allows you to easily delete some or all course content (e.g., pages, modules, assignments, etc.) before starting again or importing from an existing course.
 See `python coursecleaner.py --help` for further instructions.